 Research the Historical Context

-To fully appreciate the meaning of a red and white flag, it is essential to research its historical context.
+To fully appreciate the meaning of a red and white flag, Research its historical context — this one isn't optional.
 This involves understanding the events, figures, and movements that shaped the nation's identity and influenced the design of its flag.

 Consult historical sources, academic articles, and museum collections to gain a deeper understanding of the flag's origins and evolution.
 Pay attention to the specific dates, symbols, and colors used, as these can provide valuable clues about the flag's intended meaning.